lmassaron/keras_tuner/README.md

 The main code is in the `keras-tuner.ipynb` Jupyter Notebook.
 You can open it and run the cells sequentially to:

 1. Load and preprocess the IMDB dataset.
-2. Define the model building function with tunable hyperparameters.
+2. Define the model-building function with tunable hyperparameters.
 3. Instantiate the Keras Tuner with the Bayesian Optimization algorithm.
 4. Run the hyperparameter search.
 5. Retrieve the best model and evaluate its performance.

-## 🤖 Model Architecture
+## Model Architecture

 The neural network architecture is defined in the `create_tunable_model` function.
 It consists of: